mybatis/mybatis-dynamic-sql/README.md

 ## What Is This?
 This library is a framework for creating dynamic clauses for SQL statements.

-- In support of DELETE and SELECT statements, the library will generate a WHERE clause
+- In support of DELETE statements, the library will generate a WHERE clause
 - In support of INSERT statements, the library will generate a field list and matching VALUES clause
+- In support of SELECT statements, the library will generate a WHERE clause and supports "distinct" and "order by" attributes
 - In support of UPDATE statements, the library will generate SET and WHERE clauses

 The primary goals of the library are: